-Lucy has been blessed to work with numerous performing arts companies including March Productions (Barnum), Promise Adelaide (Musical Moments), Shane Davidson Presents (Into the Woods Jr - Florida) (Beauty & the Beast Jr - Silly Girl), iTheatrics/JTI Australia (Guys and Dolls Jr), Harvest Rain (Hairspray) and Pelican Productions (Annie Jr – Drake and Seussical Jr), as well as part of their Music Theatre Camp since 2015, which she has held many principal solos including her absolute favourite lead role as Mary Poppins.
+Lucy has had the good fortune to work with numerous performing arts companies including March Productions (Barnum), Promise Adelaide (Musical Moments), Shane Davidson Presents (The Little Mermaid Jr, Legally Blonde Jr, Into the Woods Jr x 3, Lion King Jr, and Beauty & the Beast Jr), iTheatrics/JTI Australia (Guys and Dolls Jr and Mean Girls Jr), Harvest Rain (Hairspray) and Pelican Productions (Annie Jr and Seussical Jr), as well as part of their Music Theatre Camp since 2015, which she has held many principal solos including her absolute favourite lead role as Mary Poppins.

-Lucy is a member of the Walford Girls Middle School Choir as well as their principal performing choir, ChanterElle.
-She trains in vocal technique and music theatre with Linda Ellis and Kylie Green and has trained in dance since she was 3 years old: studying Broadway jazz, tap, ballet and hip hop with Norwood Ballet.
-Lucy is also an inaugural member of the Pelican Theatre Academy.
+Lucy is a devoted member of the Walford Girls Middle School Choir as well as their principal performing choir, ChanterElle.
+She trains in vocal technique and music theatre with Millicent Sarre and has trained in dance since she was 3 years old: studying Broadway jazz, ballet and hip hop with Norwood Ballet and tap with Pelican Academy.